Yu-Gi-Oh! Duel Monsters: Season 4

 Produced during the time Millennium World was being written, in a new, original story arc, the Orichalcos drains the power from the Egyptian God cards and begins gathering souls in order to revive the ancient dragon monster serpent, Leviathan.
-Yugi, Joey and Kaiba are each given a legendary dragon card to fight the Orichalcos and its leader, Dartz.
+Yugi, Joey and Kaiba are each given a legendary dragon card to fight the Orichalcos, its leader, Dartz, and his henchmen.

 Season 5

 The final season is equivalent to Millennium World in the manga.
 However, the first half focuses on anime-original story arcs released during the time the final chapters of the manga were being written.

 After the Orichalcos has been eliminated, in another original story arc, Yugi and his friends battle in the KaibaCorp Grand Championship to face off another of Kaiba's rivals, Zigfried.
 Then, Yugi, his friends, and Solomon travel to India only to be taken to the world of Capsule Monsters.

 The latter half of the season sees Ryo Bakura, the owner of the Millennium Ring, overcome by the dark spirit within the Ring.
-When Yugi and his friends go to Egypt, they find themselves sucked 5,000 years into the past, where Pharaoh must battle Bakura and his evil essence, Zorc the Dark One.
-After returning to the present day, Yugi and Pharaoh duel each other in the ultimate test.
+When Yugi and his friends go to Egypt, they find themselves sucked 5,000 years into the past, where the Pharaoh must battle Bakura and his evil essence, Zorc the Dark One.
+After returning to the present day, Yugi and the Pharaoh duel each other in the ultimate test.